 - The Silmarillion: The Noldorin prince Finrod Felagund forges a friendship with Bëor, leader of the first group of humans to arrive in Beleriand.
 Bëor becomes Finrod's vassal and they are close friends for the rest of his life.
 Finrod was present at Bëor's deathbed, and it was the first time he ever witnessed anyone die without being wounded physically or spiritually.
 Generations later Finrod befriended Andreth, a human poet and loremaster; she and Finrod have a discussion on the metaphysical differences between Elves and Men, which is recorded as "Athrabeth Finrod ah Andreth", or "The Debate of Finrod and Andreth", in Morgoth's Ring.

-- In M.C.A.
-Hogarth's The Dreamhealers are about the friendship between Vasiht'h, a Glaseah who could live a couple centuries, and Jahir, an Eldritch capable of living over a millennium.
+- M.C.A.
+Hogarth's The Dreamhealers books are about the friendship between Vasiht'h, a Glaseah who could live a couple centuries, and Jahir, an Eldritch capable of living over a millennium.

-- L. Frank Baum’s Life And Adventures Of Santa Claus: Near the end of the book Claus’ has become a very elderly man and his immortal friends, family and allies was about to face the cost of having adopted a mortal into their circle.
+- In L. Frank Baum’s Life And Adventures Of Santa Claus, near the end of the book Claus has become a very elderly man and his immortal friends, family and allies were about to face the cost of having adopted a mortal into their circle.
 It was voted to grant Claus the cloak of immortality, so he continued to give gifts to children to this day.

-- In Mistborn: The Original Trilogy kandra TenSoon does not age, is virtually unkillable and can expect to live several millenia at least.
-He forms a very strong bond with human Vin, who can expect to live a normal human lifespan. this being a Crapsack World, she doesn't.
-She dies young and her death is a Heroic Sacrifice to save the world and everything in it..
-However, at least one of his human friends survives - Sazed, who became Harmony .
+- In Mistborn: The Original Trilogy the kandra TenSoon does not age, is virtually unkillable, and can expect to live several millennia at least.
+He forms a very strong bond with the human Vin, who can expect to live a normal human lifespan.
+This being a Crapsack World, she makes a Heroic Sacrifice to avert the end of the world in her early twenties..
+However, one of his human friends survives: Sazed, who becomes the Deity of Human Origin Harmony.